pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/expose-pach-ui-ingress.md

 In addition, follow these recommendations:

-* `DaemonSets` are generally more preferred than `Deployments`.
+* Follow the recommendations in [the Traefik Kubernetes installation documentation](https://docs.traefik.io/v1.7/user-guide/kubernetes/#deploy-traefik-using-a-deployment-or-daemonset)  that are appropriate for your situation for installing Traefik.
 * You can deploy the `Ingress` resource in any namespace.
 * You need to have administrative access to the hostname that you specify in the `hostname` field in the `Ingress` resource `.yaml`.
 * Do not create routes (`paths`) with `pachd` services or S3 services in the `Ingress` resource `.yaml`.

-This section provides an example of how to deploy a traefik ingress controller in minikube.
+This section provides an example of how to deploy a Traefik ingress controller in minikube.

 !!! note
-    If you cannot use traefik, you can try to deploy another ingress controller, such as NGINX, using the provided example.
+    If you cannot use Traefik, you can try to deploy another ingress controller, such as NGINX, using the provided example.

-To expose the Pachyderm UI through a traefik resource, complete the following steps:
+To expose the Pachyderm UI through a Traefik resource, complete the following steps:

 1. Deploy a Pachyderm cluster to a cloud provider of your choice as described in [Deploy Pachyderm](../../deploy/).
 For production deployments, deploy with the `--tls` flag.
 1. Enable authentication as described in [Configure Access Controls](../../../enterprise/auth/auth/).
-1. Deploy the traefik ingress controller:
+1. Deploy the Traefik ingress controlleri as described in the [Traefik Documentation](https://docs.traefik.io/v1.7/user-guide/kubernetes/):

+   **Note:** These commands deploy an example Traefik ingress that is valid at the moment of this writing.
+For the latest version of Traefik controller, see the Traefik documentation.

    ```bash
    kubectl apply -f https://raw.githubusercontent.com/pachyderm/pachyderm/master/examples/traefik-ingress/roles.yaml